 In October 2012, Retrotope, Inc had an introductory (pre-IND) meeting with the FDA.
 At that meeting, the FDA provided clear information and guidance on the requirements for Retrotope’s Investigational New Drug (IND) Application for a Phase Ib trial of Retrotope’s first drug in the orphan indication, Friedreich ataxia.

 FARA awarded a grant to Retrotope in 2013 to assist with the manufacturing of drug product and toxicology studies required for IND filing with the FDA.
-Retrotope anticipates having all the IND-enabling studies complete in 2013 and file the IND before the end of the year.
+Retrotope anticipates having all the IND-enabling studies complete and manufacturing of enough drug for clinical studies in 2014 and file the IND before the end of the year.

 back to top